rithhaikal/E-Portfolio/Assignment 2/README.md

-# INDUSTRY TALK 2:
+# ASSIGNMENT 2:

-## OVERVIEW OF ICT JOBS IN CLARITY TECHWORKS SDN BHD
+## POSTER ON INDUSTRIAL TALK 1

-As part of this project, we have to create a poster regarding the industry speak that Universiti Teknologi Malaysia and Clarity Techworks Sdn Bhd are collaborating on using Webex.
+As part of this project, we have to create a poster regarding the industrial talk that Universiti Teknologi Malaysia and Clarity Techworks Sdn Bhd are collaborating on using Webex.

 ## REFLECTION